Belgium is often seen as a ‘stopover’ country. We, however, know it’s worth a much longer stay!

 Organize Your Itinerary

-As you begin planning your trip, staying organized is key.
-Use our Printable Travel Planner to stay on top of all the details of your Belgium vacation!
+As you begin planning, staying organized is key.
+Use our Printable Travel Planner to track all the details of your Belgium vacation!

-Our day-by-day itinerary illustrates the best way to spend a week in Belgium.
-In addition to what to see and do, we also offer honest advice regarding how to get there, where to stay and what to pack.
+Alright, let’s get to it, shall we?
+In addition to what to see and do, we also offer honest advice regarding how to get there, where to stay and what to pack!

 Day 1: The Best of Brussels